pinpox/lollypops/README.md

 This can be useful to quickly (re-)deploy a single secret or just run the rebuilding step without setting the complete deployment in motion.

+There is also a special task called `all`, which will deploy all hosts.

 Lastly you can run multiple tasks in parallel by using the `--parallel flag` (alias `-p`) and specifying multiple tasks.
 Keep in mind that dependencies are run in parallel per default in go-task.